mhannum72/mylunch/README.md

 * Tweak the delete handler: what would really be cool is if when a picture is deleted, all of the other pictures shift over.
 This should be doable.
 Will write more in code.

-* Store the height and the width of the 'window' in some variables.
-Create a 'resize' handler that will adjust the layout a bit if the window width changes.
-You'll have to create a default 'minwidth'.
-The only height change would be if the new height exceeds your max-height, you should make the fade-mask larger.

 * Set pictitle, meal, and other callback functions in the grid.
 I am busy cleaning my room.